This is a step-by-step tutorial for beginners on installing a WordPress plugin.

 Now, installing a plugin from 10Web dash is as straightforward as it gets.

-Open Plugins, click on the “Add plugins” button:
+Open Plugins, click on the “Add plugin” button:

 Browse 10Web and WordPress plugins and, after you find the chosen plugin, click “Install.”